 Follow the New Spur Trail until it turns into the Waipo’o Falls Trail.
 It’s considered a moderate trail with great views of the canyon and the pools above the falls.
 This is a top Kauai waterfall hike.

-Be advised that during the summer months, the falls are a lot less impressive than the rainy spring season.
+Be advised that during the summer, the falls are much less impressive than the rainy spring season.

 Book a Waimea Canyon tour.